-As part of the 2009 NSF funded project, we have made a digital inventory of the entire Collection and are in the process of databasing core type and figured material.
-An inventory of the bulk of the material is available here.
-Information is recorded at case-level, giving data on the rock unit, geographic regions, and volume of material.
+This digital inventory of the IU Paleontology Collection was assembled with the help of funding from a 2009 NSF ARRA project.
+Information is recorded at case-level (as opposed to specimen-level), giving data on the rock unit, geographic regions, and volume of material.
 This inventory does not yet include material stored off site, our type and figured material (which is being databased at the specimen level), or some recently acquired holdings.
-More comprehensive inventories and online databases will be brought online in the coming months.
+For questions about the latter holdings, please contact one of the faculty research curators.

 - Ordovician invertebrates: the collection from the Indiana flanks of the Cincinnati Arch accumulated by E.R.
 Cumings and his group documents the Ordovician-Silurian boundary throughout the southeast corner of the state, including measured sections, detailed stratigraphic samples of all macroinvertebrates, and a large collection of bryozoan thin sections.
 [Priority-Indiana]

 - Waldron Shale: the collection contains extensive collections of macroinvertebrates from the Waldron Shale (Silurian).
 [Priority-Indiana]